jonkiky/github-setup-recommendation/docs/Branch-Rules.md

 ### Step 7: Manage and Test the Ruleset
 1. Perform actions such as pushing commits or merging pull requests to verify the ruleset’s enforcement.
 2. To make adjustments, return to the **Rulesets** section in the repository settings.

-By following these steps, you can effectively manage branch or tag protection rules and maintain the integrity of your GitHub repository.